Predictia/AQUA/docs/sphinx/source/diagnostics/guidelines/output_management.rst

 - **rebuild** (*bool, optional*): Flag indicating whether to rebuild existing files.
 If set to True, existing files with the same name will be overwritten.
 Default is True.

 .. note::
-    The ``OutputNamer`` class automatically includes the current date and time when saving files as metadata ``date_saved``.
+    The ``OutputSaver`` class automatically includes the current date and time when saving files as metadata ``date_saved``.
     This ensures each file has a timestamp indicating when it was generated.

 Usage Examples
 --------------

-Initializing the OutputNamer Class
+Initializing the OutputSaver Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example demonstrates how to initialize the ``OutputNamer`` class:
+The following example demonstrates how to initialize the ``OutputSaver`` class:

 .. code-block:: python

-    from aqua.util import OutputNamer
+    from aqua.util import OutputSaver

-    names = OutputNamer(diagnostic='tropical_rainfall', model='MSWEP', exp='past',
+    names = OutputSaver(diagnostic='tropical_rainfall', model='MSWEP', exp='past',
                         loglevel='debug', default_path='.')

 Generating a Filename for a NetCDF File